A Fantastic Beasts Film Appearance Field Guide

 This dragon-like creature of lore does not make an appearance in the films, but was introduced to Harry Potter canon in Pottermore, the Wizarding World website.

-Which of these Fantastic Beasts is your favorite?
+Which of these fantastic beasts is your favorite?
 Any other creatures that you hope to see make their debut in the remaining Wizarding World films?
-Let Your Geek Sideshow and let us know in the comments!
+Let Your Geek Sideshow and tell us in the comments!